aws-samples/aws-big-data-blog/aws-blog-sparkr-geospatial-analysis/README.md

 Demonstrates how to integrate Spark-SQL with Redshift using the Spark to Redshift Connector from Databricks

 ##Description of Use cases
-Use Case 1: Identifies where specific events of interest are taking place on a map(based on eventcode) Use Case 2: Identifies Top 25 locations with highest density/frequency of events
+Use Case 1: Identifies where specific events of interest are taking place on a map(based on chosen eventcode).
+This is the primary use case referenced in the blog.

+Use Case 2: Identifies Top 25 locations in a given country with highest density/frequency of events.

 ##Example EMR cluster creation
 ```